solace-fi/solace-core/README.md

 * Policy: purchased insurance policy
 * Router: routes the function calls to the core contracts

-## Arch Questions
+## Operational notes
-* how to structure reserve and investment pools?
+* Use OpenZeppelin Defender for smart contract administration
-*
+* Proxy scheme to deploy insurance policies (one implementation per product, one proxy per user) *
 ## License
 MIT